-Length: Controls the decay length of the reverb.
+1. Length: Controls the decay length of the reverb.

-Diffuse: Adjusts the spread of the reverb.
+2. Diffuse: Adjusts the spread of the reverb.
 Sharper with more attack counter clockwise, more ambient and washy as you turn it clockwise.

-Dampen: Clockwise for brighter tones, counter clockwise for darker tones.
+3. Dampen: Clockwise for brighter tones, counter clockwise for darker tones.

-Drag: This digital reverb is made up of a bunch of short delays, this separates the delay lines creating a stuttering, pingy effect.
-This is the coolest control on the Afterneath, we highly advise slowly turning this while you let notes ring out for a cool warped speed effect.
+4. Drag: This digital reverb is made up of a bunch of short delays, this separates the delay lines creating a stuttering, pingy effect.
+This is the coolest control on the Afterneath; we highly advise slowly turning this while you let notes ring out for a cool warped speed effect.
 More delay as you turn it counter clockwise, more reverb as you turn it clockwise.

-Reflect: Controls the regeneration of the reverb, turn clockwise for more wash and echos, counterclockwise for less.
+5. Reflect: Controls the regeneration of the reverb, turn clockwise for more wash and echos, counterclockwise for less.
 This will self oscillate if turned up high.

-Mix: Blends the wet signal into the dry.
+6. Mix: Blends the wet signal into the dry.
 Though it does not actually go full wet, it will gradually lower the clean level as you turn it clockwise and give the appearance of full wet.

-4.625″ x 2.5″ x 2.25″ with knobs
+Measures: 4.75" x 2.50" x 2.25" with knobs

-Our pedals take a standard 9 volt DC power supply with a 2.1mm negative center barrel.
+This device takes a standard 9 volt DC power supply with a 2.1mm negative center barrel.
 We always recommend pedal-specific, transformer-isolated wall-wart power supplies or multiple isolated-output supplies.
 Pedals will make extra noise if there is ripple or unclean power.
 Switching-type power supplies, daisy chains and non-pedal specific power supplies do not filter dirty power as well and let through unwanted noise.
-Do not run at higher voltages!
+DO NOT RUN AT HIGHER VOLTAGES!